-The operation points (OPs) include the so-called stall, rated, and feather conditions, which are characterized by low, medium, and high TSRs or AoAs, respectively (see Table 2).
+The Operation Points (OPs) include the so-called stall, rated and feather conditions, which are characterized by low, medium and high TSR or AoA, respectively, see Table 2.
 Each measurement has a total duration of 60 s.
-No blockage correction is applied so that the results refer to the conditions inside the closed test section.
-All sensors are calibrated, and a zero-offset measurement is performed before each test run in order to reduce experimental errors.
+No blockage correction is applied, so that the results refer to the conditions inside the closed test section.
+All sensors are calibrated and an zero-offset measurement is performed before each test-run in order to reduce experimental errors.
 The uncertainty of the results is evaluated in Appendix B.